GSA-TTS/usagov-benefits-eligibility/content/life-events/military-service.md

 # yaml front matter here
 title: "Military service"
 summary: "Service members and veterans have many benefits available to them, including educational assistance, home loans, and life insurance."
-lede: "Service members and veterans have many benefits available to them, including educational assistance, home loans, and life insurance."
+lede: ""
-secondaryHeadline: "Military Service Benefits"
+secondaryHeadline: "Military service benefits"

 eligibilityCriteriaDescription: "Please check all the boxes and select the options that best describe your situation."